-- Option 1:-PRDOH acquisition of the damaged property, coupled with a housing voucher which allows the applicant to select an existing or under construction home outside of a high-risk area.
-Damaged properties acquired by PRDOH will be demolished and vacant lots will be maintained as green space.
-Existing Replacement homes must be located in Puerto Rico and must pass applicable environmental clearance and permit requirements before an applicant awardee may move in.
-A housing voucher which allows the applicant to select an existing or under construction home outside of a high-risk area.
+- Option 1: A housing voucher which allows the applicant to select an existing or under construction home outside of a high-risk area.
 Existing Replacement homes must be located in Puerto Rico and must pass applicable environmental clearance and permit requirements before an applicant awardee may move in. - Purchase price will be capped at \$185,000 or a regional cap more appropriate to market availability that does not limit housing choice and must be market reasonable.
-Purchase of existing replacement homes is the preferred method of relocation and must be explored prior to exercising Option 2.
-Assistance received under the program is for the purchase of the newly acquired property. - Option 2: PRDOH acquisition of the damaged property, coupled with construction of a program designed home on a new lot.
-New lots must be located outside of a high risk area, including floodplains, and must comply with all applicable environmental regulations.
+Purchase of replacement homes is the preferred method of relocation and must be explored prior to exercising Option 2.
+Assistance received under the program is for the purchase of the newly acquired property.

+Option 2: Construction of a program-designed home on a new lot.
+New lots must be located outside of a high-risk area, including floodplains, and must comply with all applicable environmental regulations.
 This option may be exercised if no suitable options are available under Option 1.
-Damaged properties acquired by PRDOH will be demolished and vacant lots will be maintained as green space.
 Homeowners who are relocated by the program must agree to occupy the new home as a primary residence for not less than 5 years, as secured through a Sworn Grant Agreement in compliance with Rule 35.4 of the Puerto Rico Civil Procedure Rules, supra, and a Direct Mortgage Deed with Imposition of Restrictive Covenants, which shall be recorded in the Puerto Rico Property Registry.

-Construction of a program-designed home on a new lot.
-New lots must be located outside of a high-risk area, including floodplains, and must comply with all applicable environmental regulations.
-This option may be exercised if no suitable options are available under Option 1.
-Homeowners who are relocated by the program must agree to occupy the new home as a primary residence for not less than 5 years, as secured through a Sworn Grant Agreement in compliance with Rule 35.4 of the Puerto Rico

-Civil Procedure Rules, supra, and a Direct Mortgage Deed with Imposition of Restrictive Covenants, which shall be recorded in the Puerto Rico Property Registry.